Frost Advisory from TUE 1:00 AM CDT until TUE 8:00 AM CDT

-Frost Advisory from TUE 1:00 AM CDT until TUE 8:00 AM CDTNew
+Frost Advisory from TUE 1:00 AM CDT until TUE 8:00 AM CDTUpdated

-…FROST ADVISORY IN EFFECT FROM 1 AM TO 8 AM CDT TUESDAY…
+…FROST ADVISORY REMAINS IN EFFECT FROM 1 AM TO 8 AM CDT

 * WHEN…From 1 AM to 8 AM CDT Tuesday.